This post may contain affiliate links. Learn more.

 You have a heart-shaped face if it’s widest at the forehead and narrower in the jaw.
 The best sunglasses for you are those that have wider, lower edges and don’t have straight lines along the top.
 Aviator-style frames will look good on you.

 14 Types of sunglasses you should know about

 Sunglasses come in different types, forms, colors, styles, materials – you name it.
 Choosing the right type for you may be a challenge, but this list may help:

-Not only are Aviators among the most popular men’s sunglasses, they’re also perhaps the most iconic.
+Not only are Aviators among the most popular men’s sunglasses, but they’re also perhaps the most iconic.
 The Aviator style never seems to go out of fashion – and hasn’t since it first hit the market in the 1930s as a design for U.S. pilots during the war.

 The classic Aviator design features a metal frame and a double or triple bridge.

 Like the Aviator, the Wayfarer keeps on rocking after all these years.
 They look good with practically everything and remain the choice of many celebrities.

-People who participate in outdoor activities such as skiing, snowboarding, or fishing should choose sport sunglasses.
+People who participate in outdoor activities such as skiing, snowboarding, or fishing should choose sports sunglasses.
 They feature thin lenses that enhance visibility, offer UV protection, and fight glare.